wp-plugins/relevanssi/readme.txt

 description from general plugin settings (and then override it in individual search forms with the special field).

+In addition of post and page content, Relevanssi can index comments and pingbacks.
+It can also expand shortcodes in post content before indexing, so that everything the user sees on the entry page will be included in the index.

 Relevanssi owes a lot to [wpSearch](http://wordpress.org/extend/plugins/wpsearch/) by Kenny Katzgrau.

-I know the plugin works with WP 2.5, but it loses some non-essential functionality (mostly because `strip_shortcodes()` isn't supported.
+I know the plugin works with WP 2.5, but it loses some non-essential functionality.
+The shortcode stuff doesn't work with WP 2.5, which doesn't support shortcodes.
 Compatibility with older versions of WP hasn't been tested.

 == Installation ==